ansient0/lwotc/README.md

 * New Squaddie set of perks - Suppression, flush, bladestorm knife fighter

 ###### Technical Class
-* No longer has gauntlet, instead it's split into a rocket launcher secondary weapon, and a primary flamethrower called an immolator
+* No longer has gauntlet, instead the technical has a rocket launcher secondary weapon, and is the only class that can equip a primary flamethrower called an immolator

 * Can Equip several new rocket types, detailed in the weapons section
 * Immolator allows to equip special canisters in the sidearm slot, detailed in the weapons section